 Humble Bundle is an online store that sells video games, ebooks, software, and other digital content, with a percentage of all sales going to charity.
 Since launching in 2010 they have donated more than $152M to charities like JDRF.
 In 2018, we were one of the beneficiaries of a two-week game bundle that raised over $100K for type 1 diabetes research.
 Learn more on their website.

 Twitch is a live streaming video platform popular among gamers.
 Millions of people from around the world visit the site every day to watch live streams of video games and engage with the people playing them.
 (But Twitch isn’t limited to video games—it’s also used for talk shows and podcasts, cooking streams, hobby and craft projects, fitness streams, and more.)
 The Twitch community raised more than $40M for charity in 2018.
 Learn more on their website.

-In the short term, we’re looking for game key and merchandise donations for the November fundraiser, as well as for developers with T1D to join in on game streams.
-Long term, the sky’s the limit—we’re exploring any and all opportunities right now and would be happy to hear from you.
+We’re exploring any and all opportunities right now and would be happy to hear from you.
 We’d especially love to hear from developers who have a connection to T1D, but all inquiries are welcome!
-Please email firstname.lastname@example.org to get in touch.
+Please email email@example.com to get in touch.